|Photo: Alexandra Grablewski, Getty Images|

 |Photo: The New York Times|

 Add a thin layer of tomato sauce, and your favorite toppings, such as onions, garlic, mushrooms, banana peppers, Jalapeño peppers, ham, pepperoni, sausage, fresh basil and mozzarella cheese.
 A sprinkle of Parmesan cheese.
 Also feel free to spice to taste with oregano, dried basil, red pepper flakes, or dried garlic.

-Commercial pizza ovens get much hotter then a home oven.
+Commercial pizza ovens get much hotter than a home oven.
 Whenever I attempt to duplicate the heat of a pizza parlor oven, the result is dry pizza, so I no longer try.
-For that reason I don't turn my oven all the way up.
+For that reason, I don't turn my oven all the way up.
 Instead, I bake my pizza at 350 degrees F for about 20 minutes, or until the dough is done.
 Delish!

 |Mmm, dinner is ready!
 What are you having?|